 Another aspect of your bike that you’ll need to carefully maintain is the Fuel.
 You’ll burn through a lot of it while riding the roads, and it can be pretty hard to find.
 For a look at all of the places that you can find Fuel in Days Gone, head here.
 Once you have fuel, you just need to approach your bike and hold circle, though be sure to clear the area of Freakers first.

 You’ll have nitrous at the start of the game in Days Gone, though this privilege will quickly be taken away from you.
 To get it back, you’ll need to buy it as an upgrade at a Camp.
 Depending on a choice you made early on in the game, you can purchase the nitrous upgrade at either Tucker or Copeland’s Camp.

 Something that the game does not tell you is that water will damage your bike.
 This extends to large puddles that you will drive through on the roads, so you’ll need to take care.
 To lessen the damage taken by water, purchase the Radiator upgrade at a Camp.

-How to Equip Custom Bike Accents
+How to Equip Custom Bike Accents and Skins

 after completing certain storylines, you will be awarded Custom Accents.
 These are essentially skins for your bike, though equipping them is a bit of a hassle.
 Follow the steps below to equip Custom Accents to your bike: